shwaindog/Fortitude/README.md

 if zero garbage pricing can be achieved.

 # Notes for developing and testing
-When building and running the tests on windows please ensure you have installed "Microsoft KM-TEST Loopback Adapter" and have it as the highest priority adapter via
+When building and running the tests on windows please ensure you have installed "Microsoft KM-TEST Loopback Adapter".
-* Network Adapters
-  * Microsoft KM-TEST Loopback Adapter
-    * Properties
-      * Internet Protocol Version 4 (TCP/IPv4)
-        * Properties
-          * Advanced
-            * Untick "Automatic Metric"
-              * Lower number has higher priority

-Then ensure any adapter that appears above "Microsoft KM-TEST Loopback Adapter" in ipconfig has a higher priority.
-Also ensure the IP address in FortitudeTests -> TestEnvironment -> TestMachineConfig matches that of the "Microsoft KM-TEST Loopback Adapter"
+Component Tests assume your loop back IP address is 169.254.224.238 on windows.